justincampbell/generative/README.md

 30000 examples, 0 failures
 ```

-If you've setup your project with the `Rakefile` and `.rspec` examples above,
+If you've added the Generative task to your `Rakefile`, you can also simply run
-you can also simply run `rake` to run all tests, including Generative ones.
+`rake ` to run all tests, including Generative ones.

 ### Number of Tests